judytabbal/dynCogPD/ReadMe.txt

 *** III.
 Steps.

-1- Download and unzip the project folder 'DynamicEEG-Park' (preserve folders and subfolders structure)
+1- Download and unzip the project folder 'DynCogPD' (preserve folders and subfolders structure)

 2- Do NOT manually add folders to matlab path (to prevent complications between some matlab and toolbox functions).
 Necessary inputs and codes to be used are automatically added to Matlab path through code.

-3- Download Toolbox folder from here, unzip it, and add it to the path of the project: dynCogPD/Toolbox
+3- Download Toolbox folder from here, unzip it, and add it to the path of the project: dynCogPD\Toolbox

-4- Download the realigned MRI structure from here and add it to the path of the project inputs: dynCogPD/Inputs
+4- Download the realigned MRI structure and the original NII file of icbm MRI from here and add it to the path of the project inputs: dynCogPD\Inputs\icbm

-5- Open 'run_pipeline.m' script in DynamicEEG-Park\Code\Main Scripts folder.
+5- Open 'run_pipeline.m' script in DynCogPD\Code\Main Scripts folder.

 6- Run the previous script (run_pipeline.m) for each group seperately and progressively (controls then patients for example).
 	It includes 6 sections, to run Section by Section: